Applying for parental leave: A guide for NZ employers and parents

 Applying for government-paid parental leave

-The earliest an employee can apply is once they have official documentation confirming they’re expecting or assuming care of a child, such as:
+• Earliest: The earliest a primary carer can apply is once they have official documentation confirming they’re expecting or assuming care of a child, such as:

 • A letter from a midwife or obstetrician